jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-16.md

 mechanism would have a material adverse effect upon the public interest, particularly the residential End-user; or would have an Page 54 of 100immediate, irreparable, and adverse financial effect on a Distribution Utility.
-Distribution Utilities shall submit to ERC such information as ERC may specify to help it determine if the cross subsidy removal mechanism should be extended under this provision.
+DUs shall submit to ERC such information as ERC may specify to help it determine if the cross subsidy removal mechanism should be extended under this provision.
 - If ERC does not extend the period for removal of cross subsidies, the